Mouthwash and Alcoholism: Can Drinking Mouthwash Derail The Recovery?

 The label on a bottle of mouthwash contains stern warnings.
 Keep out of reach of children.
 If swallowed accidentally, contact a poison center.
 This is because, in addition to ethanol, oral hygiene products contain a number of potentially toxic ingredients such as hydrogen peroxide, chlorhexidine gluconate, and methyl salicylate.

-Can you die from drinking mouthwash?
+Can one die from drinking mouthwash?
 If someone accidentally swallows a small amount of the product, it is not dangerous.
 But, ingesting a large amount of mouthwash can be lethal.
 Some of the side effects of drinking mouthwash habitually include:

 The symptoms of overdose or poisoning from ingesting an oral hygiene product such as Listerine include: